 These experiences landed Sarah at the heart of London's thriving organic, local food scene - a movement seemingly about growing your own but Sarah believes is, as the permaculture saying goes, 'A revolution disguised as gardening.'
 "By working on re-localising food systems you're having a positive impact on a huge range of issues - food poverty, inequality, climate change, reducing corporate control of our food, health and wellbeing - it's a hugely inspiring and rewarding area to work in."

-Veryan started her career as a project manager in magazine publishing, before discovering a passion for food, all things community and, more recently, healthy eating.
+Veryan started her career as a production manager in magazine publishing, before discovering a passion for food, all things community and, more recently, healthy eating.
 In her previous role, she headed up a community project at Sutton Community Farm to encourage healthy eating, involving cook clubs, pop-up stalls and banquets.
-Veryan is a member of the Crystal Palace Food Market team, and coordinates the children's activities for this Transition Town project.
+Veryan is a proud former member of the Crystal Palace Food Market team, where she coordinated the kids activities for this fantastic Transition Town project.

 Veryan enjoys cooking for friends and family, often trying out new recipes and ideas.
 She had a stint a few years ago working as an artisan cake baker, trading at local farmers markets, together with her husband who bakes sourdough bread.